Endangered Species in Kenya.

 As the name suggests, the Great Kudu are bigger than the Lesser Kudu

-4. Hirola/Hunters Antelope
+4. Hirola/Hunters Antelope.

-Perhaps the rarest Antelope of our time, the name Hirola was derived from the Somali community, which meant good luck, Somalia, get worried if this rare antelope comes to extinct their cattle will too disappear since they believe the hirola has spiritual significance to cattle rearing.
+The Somali people, used to get worried because if this rare antelope comes to extinct their cattle will too disappear since they believe the hirola has spiritual significance to cattle rearing.

 The hirola, Hunter’s hartebeest or Hunter’s antelope, is a critically endangered antelope species found on the border between Kenya and Somalia.

 According to the International Union for Conservation of Nature Red List “The loss of the Hirola would be the first extinction of a mammalian genus on mainland Africa in modern human history.

 Also, Read; 17 Hidden Gems in Kenya you never knew Existed

 Several factors caused this.
 In the 1980s, rinderpest – a viral disease – killed about 85-90% of the existing 15,000 hirola, along with other wildlife.
 When the disease was eradicated in the early 1990s, the hirola populations didn’t bounce back.